 Anglers spread them in bait buckets.

-The most likely way that Asian carp will reach a lake is if anglers carry them in water-filled bait buckets onto the lake.
+The most likely way that invasive carp will reach a lake is if anglers carry them in water-filled bait buckets onto the lake.
 A live fish being placed on a hook can flop into the water, live bait can escape from hooks and anglers are prone to dumping unused bait into a lake when the trip is over.

-Learn to ID Asian carp minnows.
+Learn to ID invasive carp young.

 Anglers traditionally use cast nets in lakes and shallow waters to catch small fish, such as gizzard shad, for catfish bait.
-But there’s a close resemblance between shad and small Asian carp that are 2 to 6 inches long.
+But there’s a close resemblance between shad and small invasive carp that are 2 to 6 inches long.

-Anglers can use Asian carp as bait if the fish are dead.
+Anglers can use invasive carp as bait if the fish are dead.
 It is recommended that netted bait fish be placed on ice in coolers.
 The temperature shock kills the carp but keeps them fresh for use as bait.